jlacar/aoc-in-kotlin-all/README.md

 ### Some over-engineering expected

-I'm not much of a competitive programmer so I don't expect to solve these puzzles faster than an average would.
+I'm not much of a competitive programmer so I don't expect to solve these puzzles faster than the average.
+I generally don't play [code golf](https://code.golf) with any of these solutions.

 I am, however, big on doing TDD and refactoring for simplicity, clarity, and ease of maintenance.
-I generally don't play [code golf](https://code.golf) with any of these solutions.
-However, I strive for clean code, where "clean" means easy to understand and work with.
-Keeping the code as clean as it can be as I go makes it less confusing in the long run and helps me solve the problem faster.
-I will write at least one automated test for each solution.
+I strive to keep the code clean, where "clean" means easy to understand and work with.
+Keeping the code as clean as it can be as I go helps me keep from getting confused and helps me solve the problem faster in the long run.

-That said, I still manage to go overboard sometimes and end up with code that looks over-engineered, which it probably is.
+That said, I still manage to go overboard at times and end up with code that looks over-engineered, which it probably is.

 My general approach to solving these problems is to prefer clarity rather brevity.
 Sometimes I refactor for clarity and get less code.
 Other times, I'll end up with more code.